ArquintL/lifx-c-lib/README.md

 Use `make` to build `app.c` and the library, resulting in an executable called `app`.

 `make debug` enables more console output, which will currently print all sent & received packets.

+`make clean` removes the executable and all intermediate files.